kenkenen/stelligent-u/01-cloudformation/README.md

 - Update the stack that you originally deployed.

+> Updated the stack and it kept the name.
+No update needed.

 - Create a new stack _with the same stack name_, but this time deploying to some region other than your preferred region.

+> Deploying to a new region set the bucket name with the region as I configured in the yaml.

 - Commit the changes to your Github repo.

+> Commit

 #### Lab 1.1.5: Termination Protection; Clean up